mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-remote-local-module.md

 There is a way to have Python definitions be both a library of functions and a direct command.

-The key is to add these statments to the end of the file:
+The key is to add these statements to the end of the file:

 ```python
 if __name__ == '__main__':